MicrosoftDocs/msteams-docs/msteams-platform/samples/integrating-web-apps.md

 Before you begin any technical work, do some planning for your Teams app:

 1. [Map your app's use cases to Teams platform capabilities](../concepts/design/map-use-cases.md).
-1. [Determine your app's scope](../planning-your-app/app-scope.md).
+1. [Determine your app's entry points](../concepts/extensibility-points.md).
 Is it for personal use, collaboration, or both?

 ## Understand SharePoint requirements and options